Rabi Pirzada: Painting career

 Rabi has been painting since she was eight years old.
 She is a self-taught artist, but learned art specifics from her friend, the painter J. Arif.
-She started with calligraphy and continues to do calligraphy of Quran in various forms, including calligraphing the complete scripture.
-Later, she started painted various objects as well as portraits.
-On a commercial side, she sells her paintings to support orphan children and the needy.
+She started with calligraphy and continues to do calligraphy of the Quran in various forms, including calligraphy of the complete scripture.
+Later, she started painting various objects as well as portraits.
+On the commercial side, she sells her paintings to support orphan children and the needy.

+Philanthropist career

+The philanthropic career of Rabi Pirzada is characterized by a dedicated commitment to uplifting underprivileged communities through the Rabi Pirzada Foundation.
+Established in 2019, the foundation focuses on harnessing the inherent talent and abilities of those in need, with a primary emphasis on child education, healthcare services, and targeted assistance to widows, orphans, and the needy.